7 Easy ways to boost your website in 2019

 2. Improve your site’s SEO

 These days, nearly everyone has their very own website.
 It’s great that more and more people are getting online, but it also means that your content has a lot of competition!
 So, how do you help your site climb to the top of the charts?
-One of the best ways to make your site stand out is to establish a solid SEO plan.
+One of the best ways to make your site stand out is to establish a solid SEO strategy.

 Of course, sometimes that is easier said than done.
 Best practices can frequently change and search engines update their algorithms, but there are a few ways to prep your WordPress site to make sure it’s always a step ahead of the competition.
 Hint: remember SSL from tip no. 1?!